nikeipt/nicngoh/_posts/2016-09-08-fine-print.md

 tags: [Little big details, UX]
 ---

 So this morning a young man took trolling to the next level.
-He posed as a Donald Trump super PAC and dangled an enchanting romantic dinner with Donald Trump up for raffle and asked for donations.
+He posed as a Donald Trump super PAC and dangled an enchanting, romantic dinner with Donald Trump up for raffle and asked for donations.
 He receieved over $1 million and has spent absolutely $0 on Trumps behalf.
 Nearly 20,000 have coughed up some amount and it's all totally legal.
 Why?
 Read the fine print.
 You can read more [here](http://www.politico.com/story/2016/08/donald-trump-fundraiser-hawes-227486).

 It got me thinking about fine print.
 That blocky collection of eye glazing words that we eagerly skip over.
 We can't progress until we've *read* it, but no ones really reading it.